Richard

 for the replacement of rubber tires.
 This is the only

-urethane system to pass Department of Transportation tests.
+urethane system to pass Department of Transportation

-lawn and garden tires.
+as bicycles and lawn and garden

 Currently Mr. Steinke serves as President and CEO of Wind Sail